 Forget about working a few weekends and adding a little paint.
 Unless you know how to fix plumbing and electrical issues yourself, you risk errors making the property unsellable.
 Make sure all repairs up to code or face big fines and further repairs.

-Failing to budget for closing costs, repairs, insurance, property taxes, utility costs, security of the property, and all other expenses results with you losing money.
+Failing to budget for closing costs, repairs, insurance, property taxes, utility costs, the security of the property, and all other expenses results in you losing money.

 Managing Your Risks